Bruno Mignot

 Bruno Mignot (born 15 April 1958) is a French former professional football player and manager.
 In his career, during which he played as a defender, he made a total of twenty-seven Division 1 appearances.

 Personal life

 Mignot has four children: Jean-Pascal, Bertrand, Alice, and Julie.
 Jean-Pascal and Bertrand both became footballers.
 As of 2013, Bruno had three grandchildren.

 Following his football career, Mignot pursued university studies to become a teacher.
-He is the co-founder of Passion Foot, an organization devoted to children's football.
+He is the co-founder of Passion Foot, an organisation devoted to children's football.